amolenk/dapr-hands-on/Assignment03/README.md

-# dapr hands-on - Assignment 3 - Add dapr state management
+# Assignment 3 - Add dapr state management

 In this assignment, you're going to add dapr **state management** in the TrafficControl service to store vehicle information.